-Best cheap wireless earbuds 2024: top budget pairs tested by our experts
+Best budget wireless earbuds 2024: top affordable pairs tested by our experts

-So many wireless earbuds are unveiled each year that it can be hard for the humble consumer to keep track, and while there are plenty of premium performers out there, today's expanded market proves that "cheap" doesn't have to mean nasty.
-Sound quality has come on leaps and bounds at both ends of the scale, although the worst models are still to be avoided like the plague.
+So many wireless earbuds are unveiled each year that it can be hard to keep track.
+While there are plenty of premium performers out there, today's market proves that "cheap" doesn't have to mean poor.
+Sound quality has come on immensely at both ends of the price scale, although the worst models are still to be avoided.

-If you can grab a decent pair, though, you'll get admirable sound quality, advanced features like active noise cancellation, a comfy fit and solid waterproofing.
-Provided, of course, you know where to look.
+If you can grab a decent pair, you'll get admirable sound quality, a comfy fit and solid waterproofing, as well as advanced features like active noise cancellation (ANC) and long battery life, all for an affordable price – provided you know just where to look.

-To help you out, our in-house team of expert reviewers has thoroughly tested all of the cheap wireless earbuds below, meaning there will be a pair here to suit your particular needs.
-All of the models below are available for under £130 / $160 / AU$210, with most costing considerably less.
-The ones at the pricier end of "cheap" tend to be discounted fairly regularly, so keep an eye out for a deal using our handle price-tracking widgets.
+To help you out, our in-house team of expert reviewers has thoroughly tested all of the cheap wireless earbuds below, meaning there will be a set here to suit your particular needs.
+All of the models below are available for under £130 / $160 / AU$210, with most costing much less.
+The ones at the pricier end of "cheap" tend to be discounted regularly, so look out for a deal using our price-tracking widgets.

-Read more about our testing process here, or carry on scrolling to see the best cheap wireless earbuds we highly recommend.
+Read more about our testing process here, or keep scrolling to view the best cheap wireless earbuds we highly recommend.

 Written by